locationtech/geotrellis/docs/tutorials/etl.md

 # Local ETL #

-## Build the Assembly ##
+## Build the ETL Assembly ##

-Navigate into the GeoTrellis source tree, build the assembly, and copy it to some convenient location:
+Navigate into the GeoTrellis source tree, build the assembly, and copy it to the `/tmp` directory:

 ```console
 cd geotrellis